Skip to content

 1. Location Restricted

 The largest single disadvantage of heat is that it’s location-specific.
-Geothermal plants got to be inbuilt places where the energy is accessible, which suggests that some areas aren’t ready to exploit this resource.
+Geothermal plants need to be built in places where the energy is accessible, which suggests that some areas aren’t ready to exploit this resource.
 Of course, this is often not a drag if you reside in a place where heat is quickly accessible, like Iceland.

 2. Environmental Side Effects